In spite of the title here, any local business (meaning businesses that serve a local audience) may want to check this out.

 Current cost is $19/month for up to 500 subscribers, and costs are similar to MailChimp costs as your list grows ... sometimes less.
 Click here to try out AWeber for $1.

 - Other Top-Tier Providers.
 There are many others on par with MailChimp and AWeber.
 Some are very nice to use.
-But since they don't offer much more than the first two, the deciding factor to me is integration with other software, and the first two are more often integrated with things.
-Integration, by the way, is for use of your autoresponders with other marketing software.
-It's not important for many users.
-But for those who need this, I'd stick with AWeber.
+But since they don't offer much more than those I've mentioned, I'd stick with AWeber if you don't want the value of what I'm showing you below.

 RocketResponder's Claim to Fame